 NIHR / Wellcome Trust CRF

 Extensive medical imaging facilities are available across the two main research sites.
 The Wolfson Molecular Imaging Centre offers PET and MR imaging, including two research-dedicated clinical PET scanners – one of which is high-resolution – and two pre-clinical PET cameras, along with a 1.5 T research MRI scanner and a table-top pre-clinical MRI system.
 There is also an on-site cyclotron, radiochemistry production facilities and analytical and biochemistry laboratories for the development of novel radiolabelled compounds.
-Elsewhere there are two 3.0 T research-focused clinical MRI scanners and higher-field pre-clinical MRI equipment.
+Elsewhere there are two 3.0 T research-focused clinical MRI scanners, higher-field pre-clinical MRI equipment and a PET-MR machine.

 The Christie is home to the largest early-phase clinical trials unit in the world, with around 400 trials taking place at any one time.
 Completed in 2010, their £35 million, three storey building also houses the biggest chemotherapy facility in the UK.